krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

     The presence calculus provides tools that make this easier to execute.

-While this may sound restrictive, a surprisingly large class of operational and business-critical questions—especially those related to delays, costs, risks, and rewards—fall squarely within this domain.
-Modern technology makes is possible to directly instrument a large number of such signals .
-The presence calculus opens up many more avenues for reasoning about such economically significant questions in a robust and principled way, and often in real-time.
+While this may sound restrictive, a surprisingly large class of operational and business-critical questions—especially those directly related economic outcomes—fall squarely within this domain.
 Because these questions often underpin sound decision-making in business contexts, the presence calculus has the potential to significantly improve the quality of those decisions.

+Modern technology makes is possible to directly instrument many such signals.
+The presence calculus thus opens up many more avenues for building operational systems to ask and answer such economically significant questions in a robust and principled way, and often in real-time.

-When applied to a suitable class of signals, the calculus provides better tools to accurately measure and reason about how the property accumulates over time and across time-scales _without requiring either statistical or probabilistic techniques_.
+For the questions that fall in this sweet spot, the calculus provides better tools to accurately measure and reason about signal dynamics - how economically significant properties of a system accumulates time-value across time-scales.
+These are questions that are hard to answer with purely statistical or probabilistic techniques.

 As we will see, this lets us create some really novel tools for operational analysis of messy real-world systems like the ones we often encounter in software product